chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 -   Execute the `hab pkg install chef/knife-ec-backup` command to install the habitat package for _knife-ec-backup_.

 -   Execute the `hab pkg exec chef/knife-ec-backup knife ec restore /home/centos/backup\_2021061013191623331154 -yes --concurrency 1 --webui-key /hab/svc/automate-cs-oc-erchef/data/webui\_priv.pem --purge -c /hab/pkgs/chef/chef-server-ctl/*/*/omnibus-ctl/spec/fixtures/pivotal.rb` command to restore the backup.

+## In place migration (Chef Backend to Automate HA)

+As part of this scenario, customer will migrate from chef-backend (5 machines) to Automate HA in-place, i.e. Automate HA will be deployed in those 5 machines only where Chef-backend is running.
+One extra bastion node will be required which will be managing the deployment of Automate HA on the chef backend infrastructure.

+{{< note >}}
+This will require downtime, so plan accordingly.
+A reduced performance should be expected with this.
+{{< /note >}}

+- ssh to all the backend nodes of chef-backend and run `$chef-backend-ctl stop`
+- ssh to all frontend nodes of chef-backend and run `$chef-server-ctl stop`
+- Create one bastion machine in same vpc as chef-infra-server is in.
+- Login to bastion machine and download chef-automate cli. https://packages.chef.io/files/current/latest/chef-automate-cli/chef-automate_linux_amd64.zip
+- Extract downloaded zip file
+- Create a airgap bundle using command `$ ./chef-automate airgap bundle create `
+- Geneate config.toml file using `$ ./chef-automate init-config-ha existing_infra `
+- Edit config.toml and your ips and fqdn, and update your keys.
+Make sure to provide Chef backend's frontend server IPs for Automate HA Chef Automate and Chef Server.
+Make sure to provide Chef backend's backend server IPs for Automate HA Postgres and OpenSearch machines.
+- Deploy using `$ ./chef-automate deploy config.toml <airgapped bundle name>
+- Clean up the old packages from chef-backend (like Elasticsearch and postgres data)